Why Choosing a Cheaper Vacation Rental Manager Can Cost You More

 It assumes your revenue will stay the same, no matter who manages your property.

-In reality, your property manager heavily influences your revenue, guest experience, reviews, visibility, maintenance standards, and long-term success on booking platforms.
+In reality, your short-term rental manager heavily influences your revenue, guest experience, reviews, visibility, maintenance standards, and long-term success on booking platforms.

 Not all management is created equal.
-And when you choose a cheaper manager, you’re likely leaving money on the table.
+And when you choose a cheaper manager, or choose to self-manage, you’re likely leaving money on the table.

 First, How Do Vacation Rental Management Fees Work?

 If you’re newer to short term rentals, management companies charge a commission percentage of the revenue they generate for your property.
-Those percentages vary based on the level of service, market, and experience level of the company.
+Those percentages vary based on the level of service, the market, and the experience level of the company.
+Generally, percentages can range anywhere from 10% to 50% in some markets.

 Many owners assume a lower percentage is automatically the better deal for them.
 But that often doesn’t tell the whole story.
 A lower commission company may also have: